RogerCronin/RogerCronin.github.io/readme.md

 Welcome to my website.
 I hope you like it.
 This place used to be called MixedLaughs in case you didn't know, by the way.

 I used to host it with AwardSpace on mixedlaughs.tk (free domain via dot.tk), but A) mixedlaughs.tk was blocked by my school district and B) dot.tk took my free domain and forced me to pay 20 bucks a month which is stupid for a website ending with tk.
 I mean, seriously, nobody's gonna pay actual money for a tk extension.
 Geez.
+I moved it to GitHub Pages before this happened, though.
+I'm still using it because now I'm competent at coding and GitHub is nice.

 Anyways you can poke around at some of my projects here.